Events

 • Nidan and up

-The Fukugo event is a single elimination event where the final round is free sparring (Jiyu Kumite), and each preceding round alternates between performance of the Kitei compulsory form, and free sparring.
+The Fukugo event is a single elimination event where the final round is free sparring (Jiyu Kumite or Kogo Kumite for youths), and each preceding round alternates between performance of the Kitei compulsory form, and free sparring.
 This event is for brown and black belts only.

-The participants will have the following choices of individual kumite events:
+The adult participants will have the following choices of individual kumite events:

-• Beginners (7th kyu and below) may chose either One Time Attack or Ko-Go kumite.
+• Beginners (7th kyu and below) may chose either One Time Attack or semi-free style sparring (Class B).

-• Participants in the Intermediate category (6th to 4th kyu) will compete in Ko-Go kumite.
+• Participants in the Intermediate category (6th to 4th kyu) will compete in semi-free style sparring (Class A).

-• Brown belts and above may chose between Ko-Go kumite and Jiyu Kumite (free sparring).
+• Brown belts and above may chose among Ko-Go kumite, Jiyu Kumite (free sparring), or both.

-The Ko-Go kumite rules are based on the ITKF rules, which can be obtained here.
-Please also review the one time attack rules.
+The Ko-Go kumite rules are based on the WTKF rules.
+Please also review the one time attack rules and the semi-free sparring rules.

 We have pictures and videos from previous years' tournaments available on the media page.
 Results going back to 2000 may be found here.

-We hope that you can join us again in the fall of 2012!
+We hope that you can join us again in November!
 Please send any questions to Mr. Peytchev.